Patient’s Concerns about Surgery

 The reaction to intestinal or urinary diversion surgery varies from one individual to the other.
 To some, it will be a problem, to other, a challenge; where one person considers its life-saving, another finds it a devastating experience.
 Each person will adapt or adjust in their own way and in their own time.
 Peer support from UOAA affiliated support groups can be critical to a patient’s quality of life and acceptance.

 Phases of Psychological Adaptation

 Almost every patient goes through four phases of recovery following an accident or illness that results in loss of function of an important part of the body.
 The patient, along with the family, goes through these phases, varying only in the time required for each phase.
 People may experience the various phases of adaptation in a different order and at varying rates.
 Some people may skip certain phases entirely and some may move up and down at different times.

 These phases are shock, denial, acknowledgment and resolution.

-With the aid of an ostomy nurse and the ostomy visitor,
+With the aid of an ostomy nurse and a UOAA ostomy visitor and support group,

 you learn about living with a stoma.

 Our Information Line hours are Monday-Friday, 9AM to 3PM (Wednesday until 2PM) EST. If you have an emergency, please dial 911 or contact your local medical professional.

 UOAA does not provide Medical, Mental Health, Insurance or Legal Advice.

 Join our national advocacy network and take action on issues that affect the quality of life of all people living with an ostomy or continent diversion in the United States.
 Help UOAA make an impact on decision-makers and together we can drive change.